 Try to take your laptop apart as much as you can.
 You can start by detaching the batteries and memory cards.
-To start with removing all components of the laptop that are easily detachable.
+Start with removing all components of the laptop that are easily detachable.
 Make sure you unplug your mouse and remove any cables, plug-and-play drives, and DVDs.
 The objective is to leave your laptop bare.

 Now open up the laptop and place it on a flat surface.
 The Keyboard and screen should face down looking like a pitched roof.

-Depending on how much liquid was spilled, there might be a need for laptop surgery.
+Extra tip: Depending on how much liquid was spilled, there might be a need for laptop surgery.
 This involves taking a screwdriver, opening your laptop’s internal components and taking out the parts piece by piece, and carefully examining and drying each component.
 Only do this when you are comfortable and confident in what you’re about to do.
 If not, go to the closest electronics technician or repair shop and have them do it for you.